posco/policy-aware-plan/README.md

 # PLAN
 Python implementation for PLAN: A Policy-Aware and Network-Aware VM Management Scheme for Cloud Data Centres.
-The distributed algorithm is implemented aloneside Xen Hypervisor and uses xl (http://wiki.xen.org/wiki/XL) to interact with it.
-SDN controller is imployed to support policy implementation/query and keeps flow statistics.
+The distributed algorithm is implemented aloneside Xen Hypervisor and uses xm to interact with it.
+Please note that this repo only contains distributed algorithms and policy query from a policy controller (SDN controller).
+Source for more sophiticated SDN orchestration including flow monitoring and statistics, link cost assignment etc is available at https://github.com/simon-jouet/sdnscore

 ## Repo Structure
 ```